 MonitorWare Agent Configuration Client - Service Definition View The actual parameters depend on the service type.
 Common to all services is the capability to enable or disable a service.
 A service is started only if it is enabled.
 Otherwise, it does not run, but the configuration data can still be present.
 That way, it is easy to temporarily disable a service without deleting it.
 Also common to all service types is the association to a rule set seen at the bottom of the right hand configuration dialog.
 This specifies which of the rule sets have to apply to information units generated by this service.
 To create a new service, right click on "Running Services".
 Then select "Add Service" and the respective service type from the pop up menu.
 Then follow the wizard.
 To delete an existing service, right click it and select "Delete Service".
 This removes the service and its configuration is irrecoverable.
 To temporarily "Remove a service", simply disable it in the property sheet.
 The tree view's last main element is RuleSets.
 Here, all rule sets are configured.
 Directly beneath "Rules" are the individual rule sets.
 Each set is completely independent from each other.
 They are just centrally stored so they can be associated with services (see above for an explanation).

 Beneath each rule set are the individual rules.
-As described in Rules, a rule's position in the list is vitally important.
+As described in $\underline{\text{Rules}}$, a rule's position in the list is vitally important.
 Rules at the top of the rule set are executed before those further down.
 To move a rule up or down, simply right click it and select "move up" or "move down" from the pop up menu.
 In the tree view, filter conditions and actions are beneath the rule they are associated with.
 Finally, beneath actions are all actions to carry out.
-The following sections describe each element's properties.
-6.1 License Options This tab can be used to enter the MonitorWare Agent license after purchase.